hbctraining/Pseudobulk-for-scRNAseq/lessons/08_differential_abundance.md

 ### Neighborhoods overlaid UMAP

 Each dot represents a different neighborhood, with the size of the dot representing how many cells belong to that neighborhood.
 The color of the circle represent the log-fold change for that neighborhood, from the `da_results` object.
+You may notices that there are many neighborhoods that do not contain any color, which is an indication that the FDR value did not meet that `alpha` value supplied.

 We can also represent the neighborhoods according to the group structure that was calculated with the `groupNhoods()` function.
 The expectation here would be that the group structure bears a resemblance the clusters calculated after subsetting the data.